joecummings/personal-websitev2/tutorials_md/tutorials.md

 At this point, you might be thinking what the hell am I looking at?
 Well I've spared your eyes by truncating the number of zeros shown in the output, but the length of each item in the returned dictionary is 512, which is the maximum length that BERT can accept.
 To some, this might be confusing - why do we need every input sequence to be the same size?
 The answer is efficiency.
 Linear combinations are much faster than normal multiplication and for those to be possible, all vectors need to be of the same length.

 * `input_ids` correspond to a given token in the vocabulary.
+BERT also contains a set of tokens to denote special meanings.
+  * `[CLS]`: Short for classification.
+Goes at the beginning of every sequence.
+  * `[SEP]`: Short for separation.
+Goes in between sentences if given a sentence pair, and at the end of the sequence.
+  * `[UNK]`: Short for unknown.
+Replaces any tokens that cannot be found in the vocabulary.

-So the mapping looks like the following:
+So the mapping from above looks like the following:

 token input_id
 ----- ---------